nextstrain/docs.nextstrain.org/src/install.rst

 Make sure to follow the installer's final instructions to setup your shell config.

-Then, install a Nextstrain runtime.
+Then, set up a Nextstrain runtime.

 .. tabs::